AlessandroEmm/Textarea-Limiter/README.md

 # TextArea Limiter
- Limit HTML Textarea to a given size on characters and lines using JavaScript and pretending to to be as functional as possible. :-)
+ Limit HTML Textarea to a given size on characters and lines using JavaScript and pretending to be as functional as possible. :-)